|

 we made about equal credits and royalties for both albums that agreement

+still stood and he agreed.
 We needed a guitarist, I thought we would have

 to have auditions but Lindsay had this young Tim Gaze already